shoz-f/npy_ex/README.md

 # Npy

-handling npy/npz files. load %Npy{} or Nx.tensor from the file and save them.
+handling npy/npz files. to load %Npy{} or Nx.tensor from the file or to save them.
 (experimetal)

 ## Installation